 Texas Tech Fires Top Women's Basketball Coaches Amid Abuse Allegations

-Texas Tech has fired the head coach and assistant coach of its women's basketball team, after a scathing report chronicling claims of physical, mental and verbal abuses against players was published on Wednesday.
+Texas Tech has fired the head coach and assistant coach of its women's basketball team, after a scathing report chronicling claims of physical, mental and verbal abuse against players was published on Wednesday.

 Head coach Marlene Stollings was fired Thursday; the termination of assistant coach Nikita Lowry Dawkins was announced Friday morning.
 A third staff member, strength and conditioning coach Ralph Petrella, resigned in March at the end of the season.

-A collaboration between The Intercollegiate and USA Today Sports, the report is based on documents including exit interviews with former players and interviews with current players, former staff and current parents and paints the picture of a toxic and abusive environment.
+A collaboration between The Intercollegiate and USA Today Sports, the report is based on documents including exit interviews with former players and interviews with current players, former staff, and players' parents, and paints the picture of a toxic and abusive environment.

-Among the allegations, the coaches punished players whose heart rates dropped below 90% of capacity during playing time for more than 2 minutes, leading players to try to elevate their heart rates by jumping up and down unnecessarily and avoiding taking painkillers in the hope the pain would affect the heart rate.
+Among the allegations, the coaches punished players whose heart rates dropped below 90% of capacity during playing time for more than two minutes, leading players to try to elevate their heart rates by jumping up and down unnecessarily and avoiding taking painkillers in the hope the pain would affect the heart rate.

 Players allege coaches and staff called them names like "fat pig" and "disgusting."
 One player says she was mocked for her weight and for exhibiting signs of depression — which she was later diagnosed with.
 The player also said assistant coach Dawkins told her to wear a rubber band around her wrist and snap it whenever she had a negative thought.

 There are also allegations that Petrella sexually harassed players.
-Players also claim he touched several athletes inappropriately in the breast and groin area during what he said was therapy.
-(Petrella denies the charges.)
+Players say he touched several athletes inappropriately in the breast and groin area during what he said was therapy.
+Petrella denies the charges.

 After her first season, 12 of 21 players on the team left the program — including seven who had been recruited under Stollings.
+Two players who transferred to other schools, Nailah Dillard and Sydney Goodson, tweeted in support of their former teammates on Friday.

+Dillard said they "spoke up for what is right" and "to fight for the necessary changes we so desperately needed."
+Goodson said the story needs to be shared "because accountability is important."

+THANK YOU for being our voice, and capturing every emotion and painful experience.
+I am so proud of all my teammates who spoke up for what is right, to fight for the necessary changes we so desperately needed.
+God is so good, and He is intentional. https://t.co/BQTvHrArwH— Nailah Dillard (@DillardNailah) August 7, 2020

 The decision to terminate the head coach came Thursday night, after reports that the school's athletic director, Kirby Hocutt, spoke with players and staff members for several hours.